Jerry Murad's Harmonicats: Jerry Murad

-Jerry Murad (1918–1996) (chromatic harmonica) was an Armenian born in Istanbul, Turkey in 1918, and moved to America at the age of 2.
+Jerry Murad (born 'Muradian') (1918–1996) (chromatic harmonica) was an Armenian born in Istanbul, Turkey in 1918, and moved to America at the age of 2.
 He played diatonic harmonicas at first, and took up chromatic soon after.
 Murad played Hohner 270s and 64s, as well as the Musette, a harmonica made especially for him that replicates the sound qualities of a French accordion.
 It is featured on their 1960s recording of "Parisienne Fantasy".
-Murad also played the Hohner Polyphonia (an orchestral melody harmonica).
 He died of a heart attack in 1996.

 Don Les

 Don Les (Dominic Leshinski) (1914–1994) (bass harmonica, diatonic harmonica) was born in Lorain, Ohio, with congenital cataracts.
-He was able to see again at the age of twelve after a "couple of operations", but even as an adult his vision was only about 30% of normal.
-At one point, he formed his own version of the Harmonicats.
-The Don Les Harmonicats, which featured Mildred Mulcay (of the harmonica duo the Mulcays) and Lenny Leavitt.
-They released a Christmas album entitled Christmas with the Don Les Harmonicats.
+He was able to see again at the age of twelve after a series of operations, though his vision remained significantly impaired throughout his life.

+Les later formed his own ensemble, The Don Les Harmonicats.
+The group recorded and released a Christmas album titled Christmas With The Don Les Harmonicats, featuring performances by Les alongside Mildred Mulcay and Lenny Leavitt.

 Al Fiore

-Al Fiore (chord harmonica) was born in Chicago and started experimenting with chord harmonicas at the age of 13.
+Al Fiore (born 'Fiorentino') (1922–1996) (chord harmonica) was born in Chicago and started experimenting with chord harmonicas at the age of 13.
 Fiore played the rare old-style layout or "reverse layout" Hohner Chord harmonica.
 He recorded the band's No. 1 hit, "Peg O' My Heart", on this harmonica.
-Al originally played a homemade chord harmonica, made from around 2 dozen "Auto-Valve" harmonicas attached to a long hinge.
-He used this harmonica from the late 1930s through the early 1940s when he got his first Hohner 267 chord harmonica.
-Al's chord harmonicas were produced special by Hohner after the war, and he used an estimated 50 chords throughout his entire career.
-Al was a member of the Windy City Harmonica Club, and even had his own band for a short time, known as the AL Fiore Harmonica Gentlemen, which he borrowed the name from Cappy.
+Al was a longtime member of the Windy City Harmonica Club and was widely known among harmonica players as "Mr. Harmonica".

+Fiore also led a harmonica ensemble known as The Windy City Harmonica Gentlemen, a 15-member group featuring players from the Chicago area and surrounding states.
+The ensemble remained active into the early 1990s, with Fiore frequently performing selections associated with his earlier work with the Harmonicats.

 Sid Fisher

-Sid Fisher was briefly with the Harmonicats, and appeared on several of the groups earlier recordings through the early 1950s.
-Sid holds the distinction of being the only member of the group to not play harmonica - as he played the steel guitar.
-His earliest work with the group can be heard on the 1947 recording of "Peg O' My Heart".
-Sid sued Jerry in 1948, over the fact that he did not receive his cut of the profits, and most likely Sid left the group in the early 1950s.
+Sid Fisher was briefly a member of the Harmonicats and appeared on several of the group's early recordings through the late 1940s and early 1950s.
+He was the only member of the group who did not play harmonica, instead performing on guitar.
+His earliest recorded work with the group can be heard on the 1947 recording of "Peg O' My Heart".

+In 1948, Fisher filed a lawsuit against Jerry Murad over unpaid royalties, alleging that he had been promised a percentage of recording revenues for his work accompanying the group.
+He is believed to have left the group in the early 1950s.